Tobias Pachonik: Club career

 Pachonik joined 1.
 FC Nürnberg in 2010 from TSG Thannhausen.
 He made his Bundesliga debut at 3 May 2014 against Hannover 96.
 He substituted Hiroshi Kiyotake after 56 minutes in a 2–0 home defeat.

+On 27 January 2024, Pachonik signed with Baden of Swiss Challenge League.
+Six months later, on 27 June, Pachonik signed with Dutch second-tier Eerste Divisie club Helmond Sport on a one-year deal with an option for an additional year.

 International career

 Pachonik has represented Germany at under-19 and under-20 level.